Frequently Asked Questions for SharePoint

 Can I create a public-facing website using SharePoint Online?

-No. Microsoft needs to authenticate all users who access a SharePoint site.
+No unfortunately you can't.
+Microsoft needs to authenticate all users who access a SharePoint site.

 Can I still access my files on SharePoint if I’m offline?